DUNE/dune-justin/docs/database.md

 The justIN database is the heart of the justIN workflow system.
-It holds cached information about sites, storages, files, and replicas obtained from other data sources; it receives requests to process data, and manages the state of requests and their stages, the files they need to process, and the jobs created to do the processing.
+It holds cached information about sites, storages, files, and replicas obtained from other data sources; it receives workflows to process data, and manages the state of workflows and their stages, the files they need to process, and the jobs created to do the processing.

 By design the database's copy of all this information is transient, and